-We conducted a preclinical study to evaluate the synergistic effects our SVP technology may have with certain checkpoint inhibitors called anti-PD-L1 antibodies (Ab).
+We conducted a preclinical study to evaluate the synergistic effects our SVP technology may have with certain checkpoint inhibitors called PD-L1-specific ADAs.
 In this study, mice were separated into three groups and implanted with TC-1 tumor cells.

-As depicted in Figure 21 below, the:
+As depicted in Figure 23 below, the:

-- first group of mice, referred to as the Empty Nanoparticle Group and indicated in blue, received empty nanoparticles; - second group of mice, referred to as the SVP-HPV Group and indicated in green, received SVP encapsulating the E7 peptide antigen and a TLR agonist; and - third group of mice, referred to as the SVP-HPV + anti-PD-L1 Group and indicated in red, received SVP encapsulating the E7 protein antigen and a TLR agonist with an anti-PD-L1 antibody.
+- · first group of mice, referred to as the Empty Nanoparticle Group and indicated in blue, received empty nanoparticles; - second group of mice, referred to as the SVP-HPV Group and indicated in green, received SVP encapsulating the E7 peptide antigen and a TLR agonist; and - third group of mice, referred to as the SVP-HPV + PD-L1-Specific ADA Group and indicated in red, received SVP encapsulating the E7 protein antigen and a TLR agonist with a PD-L1-specific ADA.

 We evaluated the volumes of the tumors in the mice to determine the efficacy of treatment.
-We observed that the volume of the tumors in the mice in the SVP-HPV + anti-PD-L1 Group declined more significantly than that of the SVP-HPV Group and the Empty Nanoparticles Group.
+We observed that the volume of the tumors in the mice in the SVP-HPV + PD-L1-Specific ADA Group declined more significantly than that of the SVP-HPV Group and the Empty Nanoparticles Group.